 The Bottom Line

 Now you know the definition and history of cosmic irony.
 This unique form of irony occurs when God or another higher power plays its role in creating an unexpected outcome.
 Cosmic irony occurs in some of our favorite movies and stories.
+And if you can’t seem to use irony correctly in your writing, try out QuillBot or Grammarly software to make things easy.
 Use this knowledge to find examples of cosmic irony in your everyday life.
 You might find it strangely amusing!